finlandhl/kali-ios/README.md

 - Terminal emulator: You MUST download the iSH Shell from the App Store using the following link: [iSH Shell Download](https://apps.apple.com/gb/app/ish-shell/id1436902243)

-- OS: To run our custom Kali rootfs, which contains bug fixes, please download it from the following link: [Custom Kali rootfs Download](https://drive.google.com/file/d/1XP5bsMfXF_YKOlYMN7uqHle1QOgwn8mc/view?usp=drivesdk) Or download official one from Kali website.
+- OS: To run our custom Kali rootfs, which contains bug fixes, and some improvements please download it from our latest release text file.
+This text contains necessary links and instructions to guide your experience inside Kali-ios.

-Please ensure that your device meets the specified requirements before proceeding with the installation and usage of the iSH Shell and custom Kali rootfs.
+You must ensure that your device meets the specified requirements before proceeding with the installation and usage of the iSH Shell and Kali-ios.

 If you have any further questions or require assistance, please feel free to ask.